Systems Thinking Genealogical Directory & Resources

 Welcome To The Systems Thinking Voices In Canada Website!

-The time is ripe for the Canadian Context Systems Thinking Community to show the world who we are and begin writing our genealogical narrative together in our own words.
-The Systems Thinking Voices In Canada (STVIC) website aims to build an inclusive directory of systems thinkers from all branches of systems thinking and from the full lifespan of lifelong learners within the legal guardrails of online personal privacy.
+The time is forever ripe for the Canadian Context Systems Thinking Community to show the world who we are and continue writing our genealogical narrative together in our own words.
+The Systems Thinking Voices In Canada (STVIC) website aims to build a directory of systems thinkers through the full lifespan of lifelong learning, and display community resources from all branches of the Systems Thinking discipline.
 To this end STVIC offers a free opportunity for Canadian context systems thinkers to register in the STVIC Directory and join the STVIC Community.

 The STVIC community is here for the longterm!
-STVIC stretches forward into the future and back into history to the period around 1937 when Systems Science became officially acknowledged as an independent discipline in modern western academia.
-Explore the Full In Tribute Archive where you can meet Ludwig von Bertalanffy and other inspirers of the systems thinking community who chose Canada to be part of their lives or were Canadian citizens from birth.
+STVIC stretches forward into the future and back into history to the period around 1937 when Systems Science became officially acknowledged as an independent discipline in modern academia.
+Explore the Full In Tribute Archive where you can meet Ludwig von Bertalanffy and other inspirers of this community who chose Canada to be part of their lives or were Canadian citizens from birth.
+This unique archive wishes to revivify our past by growing a hindsight directory of contributors when the Canadian context systems thinking community first arose.
+STVIC is grateful for the example set by Canadian Indigenous Peoples whose sophisticated systems awareness has been evolving for thousands of centuries in Deep Time geological memory.

-For more information watch the Introduction Video below to learn about several unique website features, the learning culture at STVIC and more.
-You can also tour STVIC directly by selecting from the choices in the following section.
+Watch the Introduction Video below to learn about several unique STVIC website features, the learning culture at STVIC, and more.
+You can also tour the website directly by selecting from the choices in the following section.

 “It takes a village to raise systems thinkers!”
 Sign Up in the STVIC Directory to help build this village today!